actionhero/ah-sequelize-plugin/README.md

 We use the `sequelize-fixtures` package to load in JSON-defined fixtures in the test NODE\_ENV.
 Store your fixtures in `./test/fixtures/*.json` or `./test/fixtures/*.yml`.

 By default, `ah-sequelize-plugin` will **not** automatically load your fixtures when Actionhero starts up.
-You can enable this behaviour by adding `loadFixtures: true` to your sequelize config.
+You can enable this behavior by adding `loadFixtures: true` to your sequelize config.